-Put simply, cereal and milk as a meal for your dog is likely to lead to a lot of stomach upset.
+Put simply, cereal and milk as a meal for your dog are likely to lead to a lot of stomach upset.

-By and large, plainer flavours of cereal are likely to be a speck more recommended for canine consumption than a brand of cereal covered in chocolate or sugar.
+By and large, plainer flavors of cereal are likely to be a speck more recommended for canine consumption than a brand of cereal covered in chocolate or sugar.

 Naturally, the more astute dog owners among you may already be aware of the fact that corn is heavily used in dog food as a filler ingredient and to round out the nutritional value of preprepared dog foods.
 So surely cereal is fair game?

 Sadly not so much.
 Even those cereals made of corn have, after all, gone through processes and had additives mixed into them that make them far less nutritious to dogs.

 Almost all cereals have little in the way of nutrition to offer a dog at all – our pets simply get their needs met by different things than their human masters.